 Finally, there are various titanium nitride (TiN) based coatings.
 Examples are titanium carbo-nitride (TiCN), titanium aluminum nitride (TiAIN), and others.
 They are better overall and offer to improve tooling with various extra features and properties.
 Such as wear, temperature, and oxidation resistance, improved sharpness or hardness, etc.

-4. Should you Use Oil When Milling Aluminum?
+4. Should You Use Oil When Milling Aluminum?

 Considering that the fluid is not expensive and significantly increases the quality of milling, you definitely should use it.

 The significant concern associated with milling is that thin sheet metals would be cut through if milled.
-Common fixtures do not work well in this case, as they basically do not solve the problem.
+Common fixtures do not work well in this case, as they do not solve the problem.

-In case you do not want the surface of the worktable to be partly milled as well, you need to take precautions.
+If you do not want the surface of the worktable to be partly milled as well, you need to take precautions.
 Here are two tips:

+• Use MDF or plywood.
+Just fix a workpiece on a wooden block so it is milled instead of your precious surfaces.
+In a few attempts, you will know how many parts can be processed without changing a block.
 MDF is also an option, but it may reduce tool life, in case a cutting tool is not sustainable to abrasives.

-Summary
+9. Summary

 In essence, you may consider yourself an expert in aluminum machining if you make it properly to the very end of the post.